tekotan/video-gmae/README.md

 ## Checkpoints and data

-The evaluation scripts expect checkpoints under `checkpoints/` and TAP-Vid pickles under a `data-download/` directory at the repo root (Hydra sets `PROJECT_ROOT`, so relative paths work even when the working directory changes).
+The evaluation scripts expect checkpoints under `checkpoints/` and TAP-Vid pickles under a `data-download/` directory at the repo root.

 ### Checkpoints